Azio0/NetworkAnalysisOne/README.md

 ## How It Works

 NetworkAnalysisOne uses the following components:
-- **configuration**: Reads configuration settings from a YAML file.
+- **Configuration**: Reads configuration settings from a YAML file.
 - **VPNAPI**: Returns more in deph information about the network type.
 - **Requests**: To return data from the VpnAPI service.
 - **Ports**: Used for pinging and scanning open ports.